Joan Edwards (radio singer): Radio

 On March 3, 1952, Edwards began a morning disc jockey program on WCBS-AM in New York City.

 Television

 Edwards had her own program, The Joan Edwards Show, on the DuMont Television Network in 1950.
-The 15-minute program was broadcast on Tuesday and Thursday nights.
+The 15-minute program was broadcast on Tuesday and Thursday nights at 7:45 p.m.
+A review in the trade publication Variety called Edwards "a capable singer" with "a well-tailored presentation backed by good camera work."
 She also was seen in a TV version of her Girl About Town radio program from 1941 to 1942, which was broadcast by CBS on its New York station WCBW.

 Personal appearances

 Edwards' first job after finishing at Hunter College was performing with Rudy Vallee.
 Her guest appearance on his radio program was so successful that she toured the United States with Vallee and his orchestra for eight months.
 She also appeared with bandleader Paul Whiteman and with her uncle, vaudevillian Gus Edwards.
 A December 6, 1941, newspaper article reported that she had "played the leading vaudeville theaters in the country."
 In the early 1940s, she also was "appearing at one of Broadway's top night clubs."

 In 1942, Edwards performed at the Copley-Plaza hotel in Boston, Massachusetts, with what one newspaper columnist called "the year's most unusual night-club contract."
 The time off was reserved so that she could fly to New York City to perform on Your Hit Parade on Saturdays.
 In 1950, she appeared on stage at the Capitol Theatre in a show with bandleader Russ Morgan and others.